timeplus-io/proton-grafana-source/README.md

 [Proton](https://github.com/timeplus-io/proton) is a unified streaming and historical data processing engine in a single binary.
 It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the Timeplus streaming analytics platform.

 ## Requirements

 Grafana v10.0.3 or above

 https://github.com/timeplus-io/proton

 ## Getting Started

-To create a proton data source,

-1. click `add datasource`
-2. search `proton`
-3. chose `Timeplus Proton`
-4. input your proton `host` default to `localhost` and `port` default to `8463`
-5. click `Save and test`
+Before the plugin is approved by Grafana, you need to set your Grafana running in development mode via changing /usr/local/etc/grafana/grafana.ini, setting `app_mode = development`

+In the navigation menu, choose Connections -> Add new connection.

+Search for Proton and accept the default settings (localhost:8463 as proton connection)

-Then you should be able to explore this proton data source.
+Create a new dashboard or explore data with this Proton data source.

-There are unbounded streaming query and bounded historical query in proton, all queries like `select * from stream_name` are default to streaming query, and adding table function to the stream name will turn the query into bounded query.
+There are unbounded streaming query and bounded historical query in proton, all queries like `select * from stream_name` are default to streaming query, and adding `table`` function to the stream name will turn the query into bounded query.

-For streaming query, check the option `Streaming query` in your query editor.
+By default, the "Streaming Query" toggle is off.
+If your SQL is a streaming SQL, make sure to turn it on to leverage Grafana's live chart to show the new results.

 ![query editor](src/img/query.png)